 President and Chief Executive Officer, Paramount Group

-Behler spent the majority of his early career at Thyssen Handelsunion AG, where he held leading positions in the Middle East and the United States.
-Since October 1991, Behler has been president and chief executive officer of New York−based Paramount Group, Inc. Established in 1968, Paramount remains one of the largest foreign full service real estate organizations, with a solid track record in investment acumen.
+Albert Behler spent the majority of his early career at Thyssen Handelsunion AG, where he held leading positions in the Middle East and the United States.
+Since October 1991, he has been president and chief executive officer of New York−based Paramount Group Inc. Established in 1968, Paramount remains one of the largest foreign full-service real estate organizations, with a solid track record in investment acumen.
 Behler is an active member of seven boards.

 Chief Executive Officer, Jones Lang LaSalle

-Dyer has overall responsibility for guiding Jones Lang LaSalle’s strategic direction and growth, and for chairing the firm’s Global Executive Committee.
-He is a member the Board of Directors for this leading integrated global real estate services and investment management firm.
+Colin Dyer has overall responsibility for guiding Jones Lang LaSalle’s strategic direction and growth, and for chairing the firm’s global executive committee.
+He is a member of the board of directors for this leading integrated global real estate services and investment management firm.
 Under his leadership, the firm’s revenues have more than doubled through organic growth and 33 strategic acquisitions.
 Dyer began his career as a client manager at McKinsey & Company.

 Scott M. Kelley